|

 Willingness to learn basic kitten care guidelines so they remain healthy and do not develop bad habits.

 Transportation ability.
-Depending on the group you are working with, the kittens will need to see a vet for shots, dewormer, spay/neuter, colds, etc. You may also need to drive the kittens to adoption fairs on weekends.
-There may be some assistance available for transportation so please ask.
+Depending on the group you are working with, the kittens will need to see a vet for shots, dewormer,

 Special Needs Foster Home (Kittens or Adults)